walterhiggins/WMPJS/book-outline.md

     [1] 'Cow'
     [2] 'Pig'
     [3] 'Chicken'
-    [4] 'Horse'   <=== New item appended
+    [4] 'Horse'   <--- New item appended

 The length of the array would change from 4 to 5.
 You can check this by issuing the command `/js farmAnimals.length`.
 The *push()* function cannot be called on its own.
 It's a special type of function called a *method* which means it's a function that belongs to a particular object so it can only be called using the form *object.method()*, 'object' in this case being 'farmAnimals' and 'method()' being 'push()'.
 We'll explore Objects more in later chapters.

-The *push()* function always *appends* items to the end of the array.
-If you want to insert an item into the array at a position other than the end, you'll need to use the *splice()* function instead.
+The *push()* method always *appends* items to the end of the array.
+If you want to insert an item into the array at a position other than the end, you'll need to use the *splice()* method instead.
 Here's how you insert a new animal into the farmAnimals array at position 2:

     /js farmAnimals.splice( 2, 0, "Cat" );